VishwaGoswami1407/CLI_CARD/README.md

 ```bash
 npm install chalk commander
 ```
-  This installs the chalk and commander packages, which are used for colorful output and managing CLI commands, respectively.
+This installs the chalk and commander packages, which are used for colorful output and managing CLI commands.

 ### ✍️ 4.
 Create the CLI File

 ### ⚙️ 5.
 Make the Script Executable (Optional for Unix-based Systems)

 ### 🔗 6.
 Link the CLI Tool
 To make your CLI tool globally accessible from anywhere in your terminal, link it using:

 ```bash
 npm link